daniil-alexandrovich/mpi_tools/README.txt

 	* existing_sheet: Sheet containing relevant data in this file.

-Example files can be used as follows:
+Example tests can be run as follows:

 	portfolio_updater.py in.xlsx in out.xlsx format
 	* Generates a Stylus portfolio from in.xlsx